 First Bancorp of Indiana, Inc. Announces Financial Results

-Net interest income for the fiscal year to date was 3.8% higher than the same period last fiscal year as significantly lower loan yields were more than offset by reduced cost of funds.
-Noninterest income was substantially higher during the first two quarters of fiscal 2021 thanks to earnings from the sale of nearly $67 million of single-family residential mortgage loans.
-Compensation, software, and deposit insurance expenses were largely responsible for the 10.8% increase in noninterest expenses between the comparative six-month periods.
-At 72.2%, the bank's efficiency ratio in fiscal 2021 compares favorably to last year's 83.0%.
+Net interest income for the fiscal year was 9.3% higher than last fiscal year as significantly lower yields on earning assets were more than offset by reduced cost of funds.
+Noninterest income was substantially higher during fiscal 2021 thanks to earnings from the sale of nearly $115 million of single-family residential mortgage loans.
+Compensation, software, and deposit insurance expenses were largely responsible for the 10.4% increase in noninterest expenses between the comparative periods.
+At 73.4%, the bank's efficiency ratio in fiscal 2021 compares favorably to last year's 83.9%.

-First Federal Savings Bank remains a source of strength to small business clients and non-profits in Southwest Indiana.
-In the first two rounds of the SBA's Paycheck Protection Program ("PPP") the bank helped more than 400 clients navigate the early months of the COVID-19 pandemic.
-Of the $41.1 million of PPP loans originated by the bank, $12.5 million has been forgiven.
-We anticipate that process being completed for most of these borrowers over the next two quarters.
-Congress recently authorized a third round of PPP and, to date, applications totaling more than $5 million have been received.
-Due to the full guaranty of the SBA and the underwriting process the Bank's employees followed, no credit issues are expected with SBA PPP loans.
-As a result, the Bank did not establish an allowance for loan losses for PPP loans.
+When the COVID-19 pandemic hit, local businesses and non-profits turned to First Federal Savings Bank to secure their funds thru the SBA's Paycheck Protection Program ("PPP").
+In the first two rounds of PPP, the bank helped more than 400 clients navigate the application process.
+Of the $41.1 million of PPP loans originated by the bank, $34.3 million has been forgiven.
+In December 2020, Congress authorized a third round of funding.
+Originations for the third round totaled $20.8 million for nearly 300 customers, of which $1.6 million is forgiven.
+Due to the full guaranty of the SBA and the underwriting process the bank's employees have followed, no credit issues are expected with SBA PPP loans and, consequently, no allowance for loan losses has been established for these loans.

-First Federal Savings Bank has had strong single-family mortgage loan production the past two quarters with originations totaling $92.9 million after production of $69.6 million in all of fiscal 2020.
+First Federal Savings Bank had strong single-family mortgage loan production in fiscal 2021 with originations totaling $157.0 million after production of $69.6 million in fiscal 2020.
 These efforts help our retail clients through lower monthly payments and lower interest over the life of their mortgage loans.
-We anticipate mortgage production to remain at elevated levels through the remainder of fiscal 2021.
+We anticipate mortgage production to remain at elevated levels for the next several quarters.

 First Federal Savings Bank also had solid retail consumer lending which included auto loans, personal loans, and home equity loans and lines of credit.
-The Bank originated $9.3 million of retail consumer loans in the first half of fiscal 2021 alone after closing a record $10.6 million in fiscal 2020.
+The bank originated $18.8 million of retail consumer loans in fiscal 2021 after closing $10.6 million last year.

-Excluding PPP loans, net loans increased $20.0 million, or 6.5%, since the beginning of the fiscal year.
-The $356.7 million of net loans on December 31, 2020, included $9.6 million of loans committed for sale to either Fannie Mae or the Federal Home Loan Bank.
+Excluding PPP loans, net loans declined $4.2 million, or a modest 1.3%, over the past year.
+The $340.2 million of net loans on June 30, 2021, included $4.7 million of loans committed for sale to either Fannie Mae or the Federal Home Loan Bank.

-Management recorded $150,000 of provisions for loan losses in each of the past two quarters boosting the allowance for loan losses to $2.8 million.
-Although management believes that the allowance is adequate, the COVID-19 pandemic may have an adverse effect on the credit quality of our loan portfolio as disruption to our customers could result in increased loan delinquencies and defaults.
-Further, the Company's COVID-19 commercial and retail loan deferral programs could delay the identification and resolution of problem credits.
-However, management remains in close contact with our most vulnerable borrowers and will make additional provisions to the allowance, as necessary.
+Management recorded $900,000 of provisions for loan losses in fiscal 2021, boosting the allowance for loan losses to $3.4 million.
+Although management believes that the allowance is adequate, the COVID-19 pandemic may yet have an adverse effect on the credit quality of our loan portfolio.
+Management remains in close contact with our most vulnerable borrowers and will make additional provisions to the allowance, as necessary.

 This news release may contain forward-looking statements within the meaning of the federal securities laws.
 Statements in this release that are not strictly historical are forward-looking and are based upon current expectations that may differ materially from actual results.
 These forward-looking statements, identified by words such as "will," "expected," "believe," and "prospects,"